 This section is for older models with mechanical timer motors.
-For newer models, skip this section and read on!
+For newer models, please go to section #4.

-Your dishwasher’s timer motor is in charge of letting your appliance know when it’s time to start, stop, or switch to the next cycle.
+Your dishwasher’s timer motor is in charge of letting your dishwasher know when it’s time to start, stop, or switch to the next cycle.

-Luckily, checking if that’s the case is really simple, you’ll just need to follow these simple instructions:
+Luckily, checking the timer is simple; you’ll just need to follow these instructions:

 - Unplug your dishwasher from the wall outlet or reset its breaker in the circuit breaker panel.
 If you do the latter, press your dishwasher’s ON/Start button to confirm the power is off.

-- You may have to remove some screws that are holding the kick plate or control panel in place.
+- Remove the screws holding the kick plate or control panel in place.
 Then, remove the wires connected to the timer motor.

 - Remove the timer motor.

-- If your multimeter is showing a different number, please replace the timer motor.
+- If your multimeter shows a different number, please replace the timer motor.

-Once you’ve completed the steps above, please reassemble your dishwasher and check if the issue was solved.
+Once you’ve completed the steps above, reassemble your dishwasher and check if it stopped restarting.

-If you don’t feel comfortable checking the timer motor on your own, please call a professional, so they can help you.
+If you don’t feel comfortable checking the timer motor on your own, I recommend calling a professional.

 #3 Reset Your Dishwasher